kibook/s1kd-tools/EXAMPLE.md

     $ s1kd-instance -s version:prodattr=B <DM>

-To filter a whole publication, create a directory for the customized delivery and use the -O option of the s1kd-instance tool:
+To filter a whole publication, use the -O option of the s1kd-instance tool to output multiple filtered objects into a directory:

     $ s1kd-instance -s version:prodattr=B -O customerB DMC-*.XML